Syyren/Addressing_SOLID_Principles/README.md

 Changing the code to fit the Single Responsibility Principle ensures that the code stays independant and won't break when a module is adjusted.
 This is massively important for code flexibility and maintenance.

+## Open Closed Principle (OCP)

+### Defining the SOLID Principle

+The Open Closed Principle means that a a given artifact within your software needs to be *open* to be expanded upon and *closed* as far as modifying it is concerned.
+Basically, this principle denotes the idea that your software should be capable of extension inherently and without source code modification.

+### The Entity

+The focus of this principle is handling an inventory that holds weapon entities and armor entities.

+### Violations

+**Violating Code**

+In the `violated/OCP` package there is an `Inventory`, `Armor`, and `Weapon` class.

+The `Inventory` class contains a list of Armors and Weapons as class attributes and also the class methods:
+  - `addWeapon()`
+  - `getWeapon()`
+  - `addArmor()`
+  - `getArmor()`

+The 'Weapon' and 'Armor' classes are similar to one another with both being tied to a `damage (int)` or `protection (int)` attribute respectively both with getters.

+**The Problem**

+What happens if we want to define specific types of weapons and armors?
+Suddenly if I want to make spears, swords, shields or plate mail I run into issues with needing to change the `Armor` or `Weapon` class and it all gets very messy.

+### Solution

+**Adjustments**

+In the `solution/OCP` package the `Armor` and `Weapon` classes have been turned into Interfaces and I have introduced four new classes.
+The new classes are the `Sword`, `Shield`, `Spear`, and `PlateMail` classes.

+The `Inventory` class is unchanged as it can still contain a list of `Weapon`s and `Armor` thanks to these interfaces.

+The `Armor` and `Weapon` interfaces contain only the `getProtection()` and `getDamage()` empty methods now respectfully.

+The `Sword`, `Shield`, `Spear`, and `PlateMail` classes extend their respective interfaces and contain their individual class attributes.

+**Why**

+The addition of new weapons and armors are as simple as making new classes that extend the interfaces now.
+This opens up a ton of potential for expandability and it means the source code really doesn't have to be modified at all.
+Having these interfaces also means that the code is much more robust and less error-prone.